 Dogs are allowed on The Colorado Trail, except for six miles of Segment 1.
 The Segment 1 no-dogs section begins at the northern terminus of the Trail at Waterton Canyon and extends to where the Trail leaves the gravel road adjacent to the South Platte River and moves onto singletrack.
 The Denver Water Board, which administers this stretch of land, put the restriction in place to protect bighorn sheep habitat.

 There are alternate starting points for Trail users wanting to travel with their dogs beyond the first six miles.
-One of the most popular is the Indian Creek Trailhead, which is accessible via Colorado Highway 67 west of Sedalia.
+The most popular is the Indian Creek Trailhead, which is accessible via Colorado Highway 67 west of Sedalia.
 After 4.4 miles, the Indian Creek Trail connects to the CT near the midpoint of Segment 1.
 Click the right-hand map or here to view a map and guide for this alternative route.

 Other options are to skip Segment 1 altogether or arrange to join up with your dog at the beginning of Segment 2 at the South Platte River Bridge Trailhead.